POSTED BY Alex Hey ON July 7, 2014 Add Comments

 And this issue does not disappoint.
 One of the strongest aspects of Batman #25 is the references to the breadth of Batman’s…

-Tags: batcave, batman, batman: zero year, batmobile, bruce wayne, detective comics, doctor death, greg capullo, james gordon, lucius fox, martha wayne, scott snyder, thomas wayne
+Tags: batcave, batman, batman: zero year, batmobile, bruce wayne, detective comics, dr death, greg capullo, james gordon, lucius fox, martha wayne, scott snyder, thomas wayne

 POSTED BY Ed Grause ON September 27, 2013 Add Comments